DivyanshTiwari20/Divtt/README.md

 Install pip:

-Check if pip is already installed by running the following command in the terminal: bash
+Check if pip is already installed by running the following command in the terminal:
-Copy code

 pip --version

 If not installed, download get-pip.py from https://bootstrap.pypa.io/get-pip.py.
-Run the following command in the terminal to install pip: bash
+Run the following command in the terminal to install pip:
-Copy code

 python get-pip.py

 Install Divtt dependencies:

-Use the following command in the terminal to install the required packages for Divtt: bash
+Use the following command in the terminal to install the required packages for Divtt:

-Copy code
-pip install requests random2 urllib3 beautifulsoup4 selenium
+pip install requests random2 urllib3 beautifulsoup4 selenium Usage
-Usage

 Divtt's primary purpose is to extract phone numbers, email IDs, and links from a given URL.
 Users can customize the extraction process by specifying the type of data, output format, and quantity.

 License: